OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

 ## Project Summary

-Ocean Eco Watch is a open-source project that aims to provide a web mapping application that displays marine debris predictions.
+Ocean Eco Watch is a open-source project that aims to provide a web mapping application that displays marine debris in coastal areas.
 The project is funded by the Prototype fund.

 Our mission is to support clean-up operations, research, and development by identifying and mapping marine debris, providing critical insights to combat this pressing challenge and foster a more sustainable relationship with our oceans.